Published on - 29-06-2018

 On-Site Health & Safety Officer

-The Assistant to the Staffing & Business Leader is the on-site health & safety officer to the school will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the Headteacher.
+The Site Manager is the on-site health & safety officer to the school will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the Headteacher.
 They are to work within their level of competence and seek appropriate guidance and direction from the Headteacher and/or the Children’s Services Health & Safety Team as required.

 All Teachers & Cover Teachers

 The responsibility of applying local safety procedures on a day-to-day basis rests with the teachers and cover teachers.
 Where any new process or operation is introduced in the area of their responsibility, they are to liaise appropriately so that the associated risks are assessed and any precautions deemed necessary are implemented.
 They are to ensure that all new members of staff under their control are instructed in their own individual responsibilities with regards to health and safety, and they will appropriately monitor those new staff.
 They are to make periodic inspections of their areas of responsibility, taking prompt remedial action where necessary to control risk.

 The purpose of the Health & Safety committee is to assist in the assessment of safety related matters and provide appropriate support to the headteacher.
 The health & safety committee meets once every term (ie, 3 times per year) to monitor and discuss on-site health and safety performance, and recommend any actions necessary should this performance appear or prove to be unsatisfactory.
 Health & Safety Committee staff will be kept informed of all changes in practices and procedures, new guidance, accidents, incidents and risk related matters.
 The health & safety committee consists of at least 4 members of staff.
 Any health & safety issues and accidents are then reported to the Finance & Environment Committee which meet twice per term (6 times per year) and members consist of 5 governors (including headteacher) and the Staffing & Business Leader who reports any matters.